ProdioDesignWorks/notification-service-sdk-prodio/README.md

 ### Method

-### createUser:
+`createUser:`
- method will create the User in database for the BASE_URL provided The createUser method lets you register user in Database with provided base_url.
-Providing a user_id and an payload of meta_info i.e basic details of the user.
+ method will Register the User in database for the BASE_URL initialized with and with provided user_id and payload of meta_info i.e basic details of the user will register the user in Database.

 ### Payload